rachlllg/rachlllg.github.io/docs/_projects/2023-Bird_Song_Classifier_with_Machine_Learning.markdown

   <p class='mb-4'></p>
   <!-- Extract Features & Labels -->
   <h5 class='mb-3'><strong>D. Extract Features & Labels</strong></h5>
-  <p>Once the framed audios have been extracted, I then used the Extraction class method (discussed above) to extract the various features with below specifications (all numeric features were normalized) and saved the extracted features to disk (using pickle) for future use.
+  <p>Once the framed audios have been extracted, I then used the Extraction class (discussed above) to extract the various features with below specifications (all numeric features were normalized), and then saved the extracted features to disk (using pickle) for future use.
 The numbers in brackets indicate the number of each feature extracted from each audio.
 The code used to extract and save the features can be found in the d.extract_features_labels folder in the 3.model_prep folder of the GitHub repo.</p>
   <div class="row">
     <div class="col-md-6">
       <ul>